how to prepare for chickens

 - Scissors

-A sick chicken kit should include:
+A sick chicken kit:

 You will also want to have a dog crate or kennel to keep your sick or injured chickens in until they are healed and ready to return to the flock.